Back to all posts

 Before you reach for the phone to call a plumber, it helps to diagnose the problem.
 Is it making a humming sound?
 Is water leaking underneath the sink?
 Or is it just completely silent?
 Each symptom points to a different cause, and many can be resolved without professional help.
 We’ll walk through the six most frequent garbage disposal headaches, from simple jams to mysterious leaks.
 This guide will help you identify what’s wrong and give you the confidence to tackle the fix.
 Of course, for more complex issues, our team is always here to provide expert plumbing solutions.

-Your Disposal Won’t Turn On
+It Won’t Turn On at All?

 When you flip the switch and get nothing but silence, it’s easy to assume the worst.
 But don’t panic just yet.
 The most common reason for a completely dead disposal is a simple power issue.
 Before you do anything else, check to see if the unit is securely plugged into the outlet under the sink.
 Sometimes, vibrations can work the plug loose.
 If that’s not the problem, look for a small red or black reset button on the bottom of the disposal unit itself.
 Press it firmly to see if it resets the motor.
 If it still won’t turn on, the next step is to check your home’s main circuit breaker panel to see if the switch has been tripped.